-Unlike other personal injury claims, medical negligence claims do not go through the Injuries Board process before proceedings are issued.
+Unlike other personal injury claims, medical negligence claims do not go through the Personal Injuries Assessment Board (PIAB) before proceedings are issued.
 However, before any court proceedings can issue you must first obtain an independent medical report commenting on the alleged negligent dental care.
 It is not possible to simply issue proceedings and call on the alleged wrongdoer to deal with the claim.
 The negligence claim must be supported by expert medical opinion.

 If you believe you have had substandard dental work carried out or been injured while in the care of a dentist it is important to seek legal advice as soon as possible.
 There are strict time limits within which to issue legal proceedings and taking up medical records and seeking an independent medical opinion may take time.

 If you wish to discuss a potential claim or would like advice on any matter, please Contact Us for consultation.

 *in contentious business a solicitor may not calculate fees or other charges as a percentage or proportion of any award of damages.